robin-raymond/zax.io/compiler-directives.md

 #### `types` default directives

 The `[[variables=<options>]]` directive declares defaults for the declaration of all types (and not a type's definition).
 See the [mutability](mutable.md) section for more details.
 This directive only applies to all source code following the directive and does not change the defaults for any imported modules.
-No `push` or `pop` option exists as the default for a project should not be mixed and matched.
-Either the project's world is mutable by default, or immutable by default.

 The options are:
 * `mutable` - (default) if a default is not specified for a type, a declared type is assumed to be `mutable`
 * `immutable` - if a default is not specified for a type, a declared type is assumed to be `immutable`
 * `constant` - if a `mutable` type is declared, the type is assumed to be `constant` once constructed
 * `inconstant` - (default) if a `mutable` type is declared, the type is assumed to remain `mutable` (unless `constant` is applied)
+* `push` - push the current `types` state onto the stack
+* `pop` - pop the previous `types` state from the stack

 Example of how `mutable` / `mutable` default applied to types: